mwhatters/solo-website/README.md

 ### TODO

-- Set up SSL for mwhatt.com
+- Set up SSL for mwhatt.com / add https
 - Do some copy editing and review
 - cleanup some code / potentially wonky css issues on mobile
 - improve accessibility features
+- add SEO information